quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

 # Build an Electron App for production
 $ quasar build -m electron

+# passing extra parameters and/or options to
+# underlying "cordova" executable:
+$ quasar build -m ios -- some params --and options --here

 # Create a production build with ability to debug it
 # (has source-maps and code is NOT minified)